-You may keep 2 adult salmon or steelhead in aggregate.
+When fishing the Rogue, you may keep 2 adult salmon or steelhead in aggregate.
 Depending on the time of year and the section of river you're fishing, in order to protect fish populations, wild fish may need to be released.
 Hatchery fish are always keepers.

 How do I travel with fish?

-At the end of your fishing trip your guide will fillet and bag your fish and advise you on storage and preparation.
-To preserve its quality, salmon and steelhead should be put on ice promptly.
+At the end of your fishing trip, your guide will fillet and bag your fish and advise you on storage and preparation.
+To preserve its quality, salmon and steelhead should be put promptly on ice.
 If you are flying home with your fish, it can be checked as baggage.
 Check with your airline for details.
 From previous experience, here are the basic guidelines for most airlines: fish must be placed in a hard plastic cooler with dry ice, taped shut and labeled fresh fish.
 Airport/airline staff may ask you to open the cooler for inspection (bring extra tape to reseal it).

 What are the closest airports to the Upper and Middle Rogue, the South Umpqua and the Elk and Sixes Rivers?